TroyLaPolice/Gene-Duplication-Origin-in-a-Non-Model-Organism/Methods.md

     grep "Duplicated" full_table_Ranitomeya_imitator_genome_BUSCO.tsv > duplicated_files.csv

 Open CSV in Excel

-Edit the column headers in the file as such:
+Add the column headers in the file as such:

+    (These mirror the BUSCO column headers)

     BUSCO ID    Status    Scaffold    Start    End    Score    Length